-Thousands flee Greek island Evia by boat as ‘horror-movie’ wildfires rage
+Thousands flee Greek island Evia by boat as ‘horror movie’ wildfires rage

 “We are sending a team of experienced firefighters to support Greek firefighters currently battling the huge blazes,” she wrote, adding: “The UK stands with you.”

-The European Union has deployed more than a dozen planes, three helicopters, 250 other vehicles and about 1,300 first responders to fight blazes across southern Europe, with most of the resources going to Greece.
+The European Union has deployed more than a dozen planes, three helicopters, 250 other vehicles and about 1,300 first responders to fight blazes across Southern Europe, with most of the resources going to Greece.

 With aid coming from at least 12 E.U. member countries, the bloc’s leaders have said it ranks among the continent’s largest-ever fire missions, underscoring the need to “prioritize crisis response also at a European level.”

-"We are mobilizing one of Europe’s biggest ever common firefighting operations as multiple fires affect several countries simultaneously,” Janez Lenarčič, the E.U. commissioner for crisis management, said in a statement.
+“We are mobilizing one of Europe’s biggest ever common firefighting operations as multiple fires affect several countries simultaneously,” Janez Lenarcic, the E.U. commissioner for crisis management, said in a statement.
 “Our thoughts are with all those affected and with the first responders who are risking their lives to battle the fires.”

-On Sunday, Prime Minister Kyriakos Mitsotakis publicly thanked all countries that had sent resources and assistance.
+On Sunday, Greek Prime Minister Kyriakos Mitsotakis publicly thanked all countries that had sent resources and assistance.

 “We thank you for standing by Greece during these trying times,” he said.

-“Every day you want to cry," one local, named as Nicholas Valasos, told Sky News, adding that he had ensured elderly family members were taken care of before to the island which he admitted he found difficult to leave.
+“Every day you want to cry,” one local, Nicholas Valasos, told Sky News, adding that he had ensured elderly family members were taken care of and admitting he was finding it difficult to leave the island.

 “The worst thing is being woken up at 3:30 in the morning by the police, telling you to evacuate, to leave everything behind and to run away,” he said.

-On Monday, Greek newspaper Kathimerini, estimated that the extent of the disaster spanned more than half a million acres.
+On Monday, Greek newspaper Kathimerini estimated that the extent of the disaster spanned more than half a million acres.

 “Thousands of buildings had suffered incalculable damage,” the publication reported, adding that many locals and visitors to the island had climbed aboard flotillas during the night in a desperate bid to escape the flames, searing heat and thick smoke.